ppotturi/adp-aso-helm-library/README.md

 Note that `storageAccounts` is an array of objects that can be used to create more than one Storage Accounts.

-Please note that the storage accont name must be unique across Azure.
+Please note that the storage account name must be unique across Azure.

 ```
 storageAccounts:          <Array of Object>